Colin Lingwood Mallows: Education and career

+Death

+Mallows died on 4 November 2023, at the age of 93.

 Honors and awards

 Mallows was awarded the R. A. Fisher Lectureship in 1997, the Deming Lectureship in 2004, and the Wilks Memorial Award in 2007.
 Mallows and George Box are the only two statisticians to have received all three of those honours.
+He was a Fellow of the American Statistical Association, the Institute of Mathematical Statistics, and the Royal Statistical Society.

 Mallows solved a $10,000 mathematical problem posed by John Horton Conway, but declined the prize money on the grounds that the problem was too easy.